 Next up is a transitional 2-inch layer of polyfoam that should contour to your body and compress when you lie on it.
 There are also ventilation cuts (a series of ripples) running horizontally across the foam to improve breathability.
 The Siena is supported by a 5.5-inch layer of polyfoam for structure and durability, keeping the mattress stable as you sleep.

 The whole thing is wrapped up in a soft polyester cover woven with polyethylene fibers to regulate temperature and wick away moisture.
 The bottom of the cover claims to have a no-slip design to prevent the mattress sliding about.
-All the foams used in the Siena are CertiPUR certified, meaning they’re free from harmful chemicals and heavy metals, as well as being environmentally friendly.
+All the foams used in the Siena are CertiPUR certified, meaning they’re free from harmful chemicals and heavy metals, as well as meeting certain environmental standards.
 For luxury eco-friendly options, see our best organic mattress guide.

 Siena Memory Foam Mattress: Comfort and support